ln-12/blainder-range-scanner/README.md

 ## Installation

+It is recommended to use Blender 2.93 LTS.
+The add-on might work with Blender 3.x, but no support is currently given for specific problems with that version, although you can open an issue.
+The next LTS might be available with Blender 3.3 (see [here](https://code.blender.org/2020/02/release-planning-2020-2025/)) for which the add-on will be updated when available.

 ### GUI usage

 1. Clone the repository.
 This might take some time as the examples are quite large.